Contents

 Propertyvalue: Powered by CoreLogic which is what banks use for desktop valuations.
 Possibly the most unbiased free source.

-Relab is paid - I didn’t use this, but it’s supposedly quite good.
+Relab is a paid source, I didn’t use this, but it’s supposedly quite good.

 Real estate agents can apply to get the estimate value changed artificially on Homes or Oneroof.
-On homes, it says ‘agent appraised’ on the website for a few weeks but then the disclaimer disappears and the manipulated price often becomes the new homes estimate.
+On homes, it says ‘agent appraised’ on the website for a few weeks but then the disclaimer disappears and the 'agent-appraised price' often becomes the new homes estimate.

 Always check realestate.co.nz for the sale history of a house.
 We saw a house where it had sold last year, but they had removed this on Homes so there was no indication of this.
-On realestate.co.nz it listed the sale price of last year.
+On realestate.co.nz it listed the sale price of last year, which was an excellent indicator of it's value.

 Real estate agent appraisal